- Oops!Something went wrong.Please try again later.

 All in sustaining cost (AISC) per ounce

-The table above presents reconciliations between the most comparable GAAP measure of cost of sales and other direct production costs and depreciation, depletion and amortization to the non-GAAP measures of cash cost per ounce and all in sustaining costs per ounce for the Company's gold production in the three and nine month periods ending September 30, 2019 and 2018.
+The table above presents reconciliations between the most comparable GAAP measure of cost of sales and other direct production costs and depreciation, depletion, and amortization to the non- GAAP measures of cash cost per ounce and all in sustaining costs per ounce for the Company's gold production in the three-month period ending September 30, 2021, and 2020.

 NJMC's Vice President, Grant A. Brackebusch, P.E. is a qualified person as such term is defined in National Instrument 43-101 and has reviewed and approved the technical information and data included in this press release.